How to Choose an Executor and Trustee for Your New Jersey Will

 Understanding the Role and Qualifications of the Executor

 A will must name an executor of legal age and capacity.
-Capacity refers generally to the executor being of sound mind and the legal age is at least 18.
+Capacity refers generally to the executor being of sound mind, and the legal age is at least 18.

 The executor receives temporary legal custody and control of estate property and is responsible for administering the terms of the will for the benefit of the beneficiaries of the will.
 Your will should identify who the executor is and provide for a successor executor(s) in case the primary executor is unable to serve.
-Your will can specifically provide a mechanism for selection or replacement of an executor.
+Your will can specifically provide a mechanism for the selection or replacement of an executor.

 There are two general types of executors: individual executors and corporate executors.
-A combination of an individual and a corporate investment executor can be used but should be carefully considered.
+A combination of an individual and a corporate investment executor can be used, but should be carefully considered.

 When choosing a person to be the executor or trustee under your will, you need to answer this question: